Dividend Value Builder Newsletter

 Passive Investor

-The Value Investor attempts to buy investment assets far enough below their intrinsic value as to provide a margin of safety.
+The Value Investor attempts to buy investment assets below their intrinsic value to provide a margin of safety.
 This requires hard work, research, and an ability to not let the culture tell you what to do.
 Therefore it is more difficult than it might appear.

 Related Reading: